Silver Salmon Creek Lodge — Living Among the Bears

 Coastal brown bear resting in the fire pit area at Silver Salmon Creek Lodge in Lake Clark National Park

-A brown bear moving through the lodge grounds—completely at ease in the same space we used every day.
+A curious brown bear with its nose in the fire pit, completely at ease in the same space we used every day.

 Daily Life at the Lodge

 Even the smallest details supported that rhythm.
-Boots and waders were provided for our stay, waiting for us on our cabin deck each day—ready for whatever the conditions would bring.
+Boots and waders were provided for our stay—we kept them by the door, always ready for whatever the conditions would bring.

 Everything felt thoughtful, practical, and quietly intentional.